angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 banner: EoE
 kind: PRIMER
 tags: [LEGACY, DDFT]
-title: "Echoes of the Past: A Doomsday Deck for the Roaring Twenties"
+title: 'Echoes of the Past: A Doomsday Deck for the Roaring Twenties'
 ---

 2019 was a good year for Doomsday.
 Experimental Frenzy was integral to a massive